forelleblau/ioBroker.gsmsms/README.md

 ### Execute AT+ commands

 !
-Ple be sure to know what you do when setting AT+ commands, it's your SIM-card / device.
+Pls be sure to know what you do when setting AT+ commands, it's your SIM-card / device.

 AT+commands are sent be setting `admin.atCommandSLR` in the format `AT+XXXXy`.
 Send any command you like, but be aware that you will see only the last line of the response.